lingualdev/lingualdev.github.io/content/blog/typescriptReactI18n.md

 {% image "./img/i18next-ts-ns.png", "i18next namespace autocomplete" %}

-Should you still run into some issues when trying to this setup, the [documentation has a troubleshooting section](https://www.i18next.com/overview/typescript#troubleshooting)
+Should you still run into some issues when trying to setup the TypeScript support, the [documentation has a troubleshooting section](https://www.i18next.com/overview/typescript#troubleshooting)

 ## Type-safe translation keys in React-intl